Chapora Fort: History

-The fort changed hands several times after Portuguese acquired Bradez.
-Trying to end the Portuguese rule in Goa, Prince Akbar joined his father's enemies, the Marathas in 1683 and made this place his base camp.
+The fort changed hands several times after Portuguese acquired Bardez.
+Trying to end the Portuguese rule in Goa, the Marathas in 1683 and made this place his base camp.
 It became the northern outpost of the Old Conquests.
 After the Portuguese recovered from an encounter with the Marathas, they strengthened their northern defenses and provided shelter to the people there.

 Across the Chapora river, the Hindu ruler of Pernem, the Maharaja of Sawantwadi who was an old enemy of the Portuguese held the fort for two years.
 The Portuguese came in 1717, and carried out extensive repairs of the fort, adding features like bastions and a tunnel that extended to the seashore and banks of the Chapora River for emergencies.
 The fort fell to Bhonsle in 1739.
 In 1741, the Portuguese regained the fort when the northern taluka of Pernem was handed over to them.
 In 1892, they completely abandoned the fort.
 When Goa's border moved northwards with the acquisition of Pernem as part of the New Conquests, the fort lost its military significance towards the end of the century.